chenxiaolong/BCR/README.md

     * If installed via Magisk, the module can be updated right from Magisk Manager's modules tab.
 Flashing the new version in Magisk manually also works just as well.
     * The `.apk` can also be extracted from the zip and be directly installed.
 With this method, the old version exists as a system app and the new version exists as a user-installed update to the system app.
 This method is more convenient if BCR is baked into the Android firmware image.

+## Call recording management

+As BCR aims to keep things as simple as possible it doesn't have the possibility of managing recorded calls (keeping a list, deleting or playing them directly) so you must rely on a file manager to do that.

+However, a nice developer made a companion app that does all of these features without having to resort to the cumbersome file manager method.
+If you would like to have this features, you can get the companion app here [BCR-GUI](https://github.com/nicorac/bcr-gui)

 ## Permissions